flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ### Available interfaces

-This console kept the previous front ports that were included in the original Playstation, it also featured a couple of 'experimental' interfaces that looked very promising at first.
+This console kept the previous front ports that were included in the original PlayStation, it also featured a couple of 'experimental' interfaces that looked very promising at first.

 (ref:frontcaption) Front of the PS2 showing common ports including Controllers and MemoryCards, plus the new USBs and i.Link `r cite('photography-amos')`.